 A typical student, in full-time attendance mode of study, will register for 120 credits in an academic year.
-Typically this will be comprised of four 30 credit modules.
+Typically, this will be comprised of six 20-credit modules.
 A student in a part-time mode of study may register for up to 90 credits in any academic year.

-Typically 120 credits will be comprised of four 30 credit modules.
-The exact number may differ if the programme is comprised of 15, 45 or 60 credits modules.
+The exact number may differ if the course is comprised of 20, 40 or 60 credits modules.
 After completing the Foundation Year, an honours degree student will complete modules totalling 120 credits at level 4, 120 credits at level 5, and 120 credits at level 6.

-A core module for a programme is a module which a student must have passed (i.e. been awarded credit) in order to achieve the relevant named award.
-An optional module for a programme is a module selected from a range of modules available on the programme.
+A core module for a course is a module which a student must have passed (i.e. been awarded credit) in order to achieve the relevant named award.
+An optional module for a course is a module selected from a range of modules available on the course.